 Their color, behavior and diversity is spectacular and it is difficult to find a more impressive sight than a bird gliding effortlessly on the wind.

 A feather is a growth from the skin, much like a hair, and forms the plumage of a bird.
 It is an integral part of a bird’s biology.
 Feathers have evolved over millions of years to help with tasks such as flying and keeping warm.

 For most people, flying is the activity that distinguishes birds from the plethora of animals on Earth.
 Birds are in fact one of three groups of animals that have evolved to take advantage of the 3-dimensional space of the Earth’s atmosphere.

 Birds have a unique physiology that is often closely linked to the energetic demands of flying.
 As flying uses a lot of energy, they have high metabolisms, high body temperatures and an incredibly efficient respiratory system during flight.

-Every year hundreds of bird species all around the world complete migrations over both modest and magnificent distances.
-Over 10 billion birds travel between Europe, Asia, Africa, North America, South America and the South Pacific.
+Every year, hundreds of bird species all around the world complete migrations over both modest and magnificent distances.
+Over 10 billion birds travel between Europe, Asia, Africa, North America, South America and the South Pacific each year.

 Penguins are a famous family of flightless birds.
 They are highly adapted to life at sea and are found in cooler waters of the Southern Hemisphere.